-According to the School Act, a school board must prove that it acted "reasonably" in terminating a teacher’s contract.
+According to the Education Act, a school board must prove that it acted “reasonably” in terminating a teacher’s contract.
 Specifically, a board must follow statutory procedures, must adhere to the rules of natural justice and must have a valid reason for termination.

 Termination of Employment

 Reasons for a board to terminate a teacher’s contract may include serious misconduct, incompetence, neglect of duty, conviction of a criminal offence and redundancy.
 If terminating a teacher’s contract, the administration must issue a notice of intent to terminate, specifying the reasons in writing, and the teacher must be offered a hearing before the trustees or the superintendent.
 Principals do not terminate contracts.

 Teachers should always contact the Association to discuss rights in their specific situation before resigning or accepting a termination.
 Upon request, a member of Association staff will help the teacher prepare for the hearing and will accompany or represent the teacher.
 Should the hearing be unsuccessful, the teacher will receive 30 days’ written notice that his or her contract will be terminated.
 Such notice may not be given in the 30 days preceding or during a vacation period of 14 days or more.

 After the hearing, the teacher has 21 days in which to file an appeal to a Board of Reference.
 The appeal must be made in writing to the minister (copy to the other party) and accompanied by a $250 deposit payable by the teacher.
 After filing the appeal, the Association normally provides legal counsel.